 Request media kits and online ad rate sheets from key industry publications with web properties, so you know what it might cost to generate demand from the right community of prospective buyers.
 Content syndication partners (TechTarget, eMedia, Spiceworks) can also promote your offers to their networks based on specific lead qualification criteria, cost per lead and target lead quantity.

-Although trade show spending has declined in recent years, sales usually requires marketing support at a few key industry events each year.
-But those costs can kill your budget if you’re not prepared.
-From exhibit space, booth design, setup and labor to premiums, printing, sponsorships and shipping, as well as travel, hotel rooms and hospitality suites, be sure to have a contingency plan for unexpected costs.
+Although trade show spending has declined in recent years, event budgets have begun to bounce back, with sales usually requiring marketing support at a few key industry events each year.
+However, those costs can kill your budget if you’re not prepared.
+From exhibit space, booth design, setup and labor to premiums, printing, sponsorships and shipping, as well as travel, hotel rooms and hospitality suites, its important to have a contingency plan to prepare for unexpected costs.

 Now that you’ve taken the time to pull together cost estimates for all of the marketing programs you’d like to consider funding, it will be far easier to evaluate the activities that will make the final cut.